Gajendera7814/SQL/02_Create_Database_in_SQL/01_SQL_Create_Database.md

 ---

-# 🏗️ SQL CREATE DATABASE

-This README provides a complete overview of the `CREATE DATABASE` command in SQL, how to switch to a database, delete one, system compatibility, and common mistakes to avoid.

----

 ## 📘 What is the `CREATE DATABASE` Command?

 The `CREATE DATABASE` command is used to **create a new database** in SQL.
 It's the first step in organizing and managing your data.